 I’m grateful that when I was finally so desperate that I actually went to doctor, I chose a doctor who knew what Pyrrole disorder was and recognised my symptoms immediately.
 Here are some of my top tips for managing pyrrole disorder.

 I’m grateful that I have finally found an answer.

 So many haven’t.

 And change it will….

 Love & light

 P.S.
-I found an amazing, simple treatment that helps with Pyrrole Disorder (plus almost everything else) and the great thing is that you can learn to administer it yourself, for yourself.
-I’m very grateful that I came across it.
-Read about it here.
+I found an amazing, simple treatment that helps with Pyrrole Disorder (plus almost everything else) and the great thing is that you can learn to administer it yourself.
+I’m very grateful that I came across EFT Tapping.

 That’s why I’m currently writing a book about Pyrrole disorder – to help get the message out that it exists and to hopefully to help create some understanding of how it affects those who suffer with it.
 In it I talk about how pyrrole disorder has affected me over the years, from childhood until now, how I learned to manage it before I was diagnosed and found out what it was and how my life has changed since I was diagnosed.

 - Susie Wilson is a Mum, a writer, a health buff and a bit of a self confessed food-a-holic!
 Susie has a passion for learning about, creating and of course eating healthy foods.
 She enjoys sharing recipes, ideas and information about the foods she loves and the things she's discovered about healthy eating and living.
 (Contact Author)